beescoop/Obeesdoo/member_card/readme/DESCRIPTION.rst

 - the partner's card and barcode history is visible in the member card tab
 - the barcode of a partner is computed from the last active member card
 - a boolean "Print Member card?" allows to filter on partners for which you need to print new cards.
-- contain a template for the member card
+- contains a generic template for the member card
+- the card template uses field `member_card_logo` rather than the company logo

+The wizards "Request member card printing" and "Set member card as printed" allow to

 Careful : this module overrides the barcodes already defined on the partners.